The Punisher season 2: Casting

 Stars returning for the season were confirmed in February 2018, including Jon Bernthal as Frank Castle / Punisher, Ben Barnes as Billy Russo, Amber Rose Revah as Dinah Madani, and Jason R. Moore as Curtis Hoyle.
 Announced as joining them for the season were Josh Stewart as John Pilgrim, Floriana Lima as Krista Dumont, and Giorgia Whigham as Amy Bendix, with Corbin Bernsen as Anderson Schultz and Annette O'Toole as Eliza Schultz announced in May.
 Deborah Ann Woll was confirmed to be reprising her role as Karen Page in December 2018.

 Filming

 Filming for the season had begun by March 10, 2018, in The Bellmores, New York.
 Filming took place in Albany, New York, in mid-July 2018, with production on the season concluding in August 2018.

 Release

 A teaser for the season released in January 2019.
-The episodes were released on Netflix worldwide, on January 18, 2019.
-The season, along with the additional Punisher season and the other Marvel Netflix series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
+The episodes were released on Netflix worldwide on January 18, 2019.
+The season, along with the first Punisher season and the other Marvel Netflix series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
 The season became available on Disney+ in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand on March 16, ahead of its debut in Disney+'s other markets by the end of 2022.